Did No One Else Spot This?

 should be addressed, and not that the US needs to adopt European

-systems?
+health care systems?
 Shouldn't the French want to adopt our system?
 I mean,

 wouldn't our system save another 25 people per 100k per year in France?
 (If the pattern holds for all mentioned diseases.)